Answers to FAQ

 What Therapies Are Used in Outpatient Rehab?

 All outpatient programs are different.
 Each one has its own treatment philosophy, emphasis, and unique resources.
 Moreover, the specific therapies an outpatient rehab uses will depend on the needs of the individual client.
 Factors that affect which therapies are used include what substance or substances a client used, whether they have a comorbid mental health disorder, or any other glaring needs.
+Quality outpatient programs utilize evidence-based therapies, often in combination, to help people develop the tools and confidence they need to achieve sobriety.
+These research-based treatment modalities include:

-- Dialectical-behavioral therapy (DBT).
 Dialectical-behavioral therapy is technically a type of cognitive-behavioral therapy.
 However, it is unique in that it emphasizes radical self-acceptance in addition to cognitive-behavioral change.
 Clients engaged in DBT benefit considerably from the compassionate approach, which utilizes aspects of mindfulness meditation.

-- Medication-assisted treatment (MAT).
 Medication-assisted treatment combines pharmaceutical medications with behavioral therapy to help people during the difficult stages of drug and alcohol withdrawal.
 These medications can mitigate cravings and withdrawal symptoms, allowing clients to build a strong foundation of sober tools before they gradually wean off of the drugs.

 Should I Go to Outpatient Rehab?

 Outpatient rehab is designed to meet the needs of a wide variety of people.
 Since the different types of outpatient programs address different levels of care, outpatient rehabs can benefit people who are barely functioning as well as those who are already in the process of rebuilding their lives.
 Because outpatient rehab programs are flexible nonresidential programs, they are also highly suited for individuals who have significant commitments in their lives, including work, school, and family.
-For this reason, outpatient rehab is an excellent first-line treatment for addiction, and it is also often recommended after a person has finished a more acute treatment program.
+For this reason, outpatient rehab is an excellent first-line treatment for substance use disorder, and it is also often recommended after a person has finished a more acute treatment program.
+People who are the best candidates for outpatient rehab include:

 - People who have a strong support system consisting of friends and family members